Ghozayel/Lextale/README.md

 [![DOI](https://zenodo.org/badge/525854071.svg)](https://zenodo.org/badge/latestdoi/525854071)
 <!-- badges: end -->

-The goal of Lextale is to calculates the % correctAV scoring for the English LexTALE-test if administered with the downloads using implementations that do not end with participants' score on the screen, e.g. online surveys.
-The argument in the function lextale() in this version must include 600 data points, i.e. of 10 paericipants.
+The goal of Lextale package is to calculates the [%correctAV scoring](https://www.lextale.com/scoring.html) for the English [LexTALE-test](www.lextale.com) if administered using implementations which do not end with participants' score on the screen, e.g. online surveys.
+For more info about the test, see [Lemhöfer & Broersma, 2012](https://www.lextale.com/pdf/Lemhofer_Broersma_2012.pdf).

+## Argument

+The current argument in the function lextale() in this version must include 600 data points, i.e. of 10 paericipants to run the %correctAV scoring analysis.

 ## Installation